vocdoni/developer-portal/docs/protocol/anonymity/on-chain.md

 ## Anonymity Level

 This scheme for token-based census anonymity is not as absolutely anonymous as a zk-merkle-proof.
-There are potential vulnerabilities to specific attacks.
+The parameter settings are important- a `privacyThreshold` that is too small could result in a rounded group of voters who all vote for the same result, effectively de-anonymizing every member of the group.
+If this threshold is too high, however, accuracy is lost.

+There are also potential vulnerabilities to specific attacks.
 For example, acquiring a certain amount of a token to manipulate the algorithm into grouping an address with others could theoretically expose that address.
 However, such strategies are impractical and unlikely to significantly impact election outcomes.
 This type of attack also requires an analysis of balance distributions, complicating its execution.